Ocean Acidification Experiment

 Design a lab to test the effect of pH on sea shells.
 Below are some parameters for your experiment.

-- Design and write a step-by-step experimental procedure.
-You will be provided the experimental supplies provided below.
+• Design and write a step-by-step experimental procedure.
+You will be provided the experimental supplies listed above.
 Your procedure should include all steps of your experiment, including directions on making any necessary solutions.
+(Hint: check the side of the buffer containers for instructions on how to use the capsules.)

-- You will create five aqueous buffer solutions using the chemicals provided by your instructor (4 buffer solutions and 1 DI water only).
-You decide on the pH of each solution; however, each solution needs to vary by at least a pH of 0.5.
+• You will create four aqueous buffer solutions using the chemicals provided by your instructor.
 Record the pH of each solution at the start and each time you take the mass of the sea shells.

 NOTE: You may not need to use all of these supplies.
 That is okay.
 You may find you need additional supplies to complete the experiment.
 If you need additional supplies beyond this list, please talk with your instructor to obtain them.

-You will not be given any chemicals beyond the ones included in the list above for the experimental materials.
+You will not be given any chemicals beyond those in the list above for the experimental materials.

 Before leaving lab today, you need to:

-- What qualitative and quantitative data are you collecting in this lab?
+• What qualitative and quantitative data are you collecting in this lab?
 (Hint, you should have both forms of data.)
-List the data you will be collecting at the start, during, and at the end of the lab.
+List the data you will collect at the start, during, and at the end of the lab.

 Before Next Week’s Lab: